-Once a note is created, you can move it wherever you want, and links to and from them will normally still be valid.
+Once a note is created, you can rename it and move it wherever you want, and links to and from them will normally still be valid.
 (An exception is that a small number of apps ill-behave when one of their open files is renamed.
 For those apps, just close the file before renaming it.)

 The Templates folder

 The Notes Preferences tab contains a Templates folder button.
 Clicking on this button opens Hook’s templates folder.
 Hook creates two template folders for you in

 - the “built-in templates” folder, whose content is created and managed by Hook, and

 - the “custom templates” folder, which is empty by default.
 You can add entries here if your favorite app isn’t showing up in

 Hook to Newmenus, or if you want to override a built-in template.

 If you want the templates to be stored elsewhere than in

 ~/Documents/Hook/templates, just replace that templates folder by an alias or symbolic link pointing to its new home.
 You can also move the entire Hook folder if you create an alias or link from ~/Documents/Hook to its new home.
 (Later, we might add a template manager in the app.
 We like OmniGroup’s OmniOutliner solution.
 But the current setup is quite straightforward.)